Seagate/cortx/doc/community-build/ProvisionReleaseBuild.md

 29. Create the S3 account and perform the IO operations using the instruction provided in [IO operation in CORTX](https://github.com/Seagate/cortx/blob/main/doc/Performing_IO_Operations_Using_S3Client.rst).

+## Troubleshooting

-**Note:** If you encounter any issue while following the above steps, see [Troubleshooting guide](https://github.com/Seagate/cortx/blob/main/doc/Troubleshooting.md)
+ - If you encounter any issue while following the above steps, see [Troubleshooting guide](https://github.com/Seagate/cortx/blob/main/doc/community-build/Troubleshooting.md)

+## Known Issues

+ - See the [Known Issues](https://github.com/Seagate/cortx/blob/main/doc/community-build/CHANGELOG.md) for more details.

 ### Tested by: